Benaiah-Varner/Benaiah-Varner/README.md

 Hello 👋
 -------------------
-My name is Benaiah, I am a full stack web developer and Lambda School student.
+My name is Benaiah, I am a full stack web developer and Lambda School graduate.
 I am passionate about FinTech, solving programming problems, and creating new technology.

 Some of my Skills and Interests: